melt-ui/melt-ui/.changeset/itchy-scissors-vanish.md

 ---
-'@melt-ui/svelte': patch
+'@melt-ui/svelte': minor
 ---

-Mounting each floating element into their own portal by default.
+Mount each floating element into their own portal by default now that stack handling has been improved